Contagious equine metritis

 Failure to comply with Statutory Notices is an offence under the Animal Health Act 1981 and may lead to prosecution.

-It is advisable for owners, or a person authorised to act on their behalf, to inform the national breeders’ association if CEMO is isolated.
+If T. equigenitalis is isolated, it is advisable for owners, or a person authorised to act on their behalf, to inform the appropriate national breeders’ association.

 Klebsiella pneumoniae and Pseudomonas aeruginosa